natewise/UtilityAPI/README.md

 # UtilityAPI Backend Interface
+## _Python, GoLang_
 Provides the boiler plate backend logic to interface with UtilityAPI, an API that allows us to retrieve a user's real energy data.
+Handles a sequence of asynchronous API calls to UtilityAPI in order to output an energy bill.
-Built in both Python and GoLang.
+Built in both a Python and GoLang analog.